 Video

-- Nutrition information was calculated without the optional garnishes.
+- Nutritional Information: Nutrition information for this recipe was calculated without the optional garnishes.

-- Store this soup in an airtight container for up to 1 week in the fridge or up to 6 months in the freezer.
+- Storage: Store this soup in an airtight container for up to 5 days in the fridge or up to 6 months in the freezer.

-- Instead of the cinnamon, nutmeg, ginger, and cloves, you can use 1 teaspoon of pumpkin pie spice.
+- Pumpkin Pie Spice Mix: Instead of the cinnamon, nutmeg, ginger, and cloves, you can use 1 teaspoon of pumpkin pie spice.

-- For deeper flavor, use chicken stock instead of vegetable stock.
+- If Keeping This Vegetarian Isn’t a Concern: For deeper flavor, use chicken stock instead of vegetable stock.

 - Paleo Version: Use coconut oil or ghee instead of butter; coconut sugar instead of brown sugar; and coconut milk instead of heavy whipping cream.